Dear Potential Buyer

 Most lenders want a homeowner’s insurance policy with a one year’s paid receipt prior to closing.
 They will not accept a binder or application.
 The policy should have a mortgagee clause naming the lender and giving its address.
 You should discuss the specific language and requirements with your lender.

-If the property is a condominium, please let me know the name of the condominium, and I will attempt to obtain “blanket” insurance from the Association (regardless, you should obtain insurance to protect yourself for liability and your belongings).
+If the property is a condominium, please let me know the name of the condominium, and I or the title company will attempt to obtain “blanket” insurance from the Association (regardless, you should obtain insurance to protect yourself for liability and your belongings).

-Everything will be set to occur with the Buyers at the title company office (although new construction closings occur at the Builder’s attorney’s office) without the attendance of the Buyers’ attorney.
+Everything will be set to occur with the Buyers at the title company office (although new construction closings occur at the Builder’s attorney’s office).
 The title company will make all the distributions at the closing from the money they receive from your lender together with your funds.

 Very truly yours,